-In honor of Attendance Awareness Month in September, the Suncoast Campaign for Grade-Level Reading hosts an annual Attendance Awareness Poster Contest to promote good attendance habits and help students and parents understand why going to school every day matters.
+Before the pandemic, to honor Attendance Awareness Month in September, the Suncoast Campaign for Grade-Level Reading hosted an annual Attendance Awareness Poster Contest to promote good attendance habits and help students and parents understand why going to school every day matters.

-Since the inaugural Attendance Awareness Poster Contest in 2015, nearly 200,000 posters have been created by students from Sarasota, Manatee, Charlotte, and DeSoto counties about the importance of outstanding attendance.
+Since the inaugural Attendance Awareness Poster Contest in 2015, nearly 200,000 posters have been created by students from Charlotte, DeSoto, Manatee, and Sarasota counties about the importance of outstanding attendance.

-As students engage in the poster contest, there are many ways schools can support them:
+When the pandemic ends and students re-engage in the poster contest, there are many ways schools can support them:

 We know that there’s no such thing as perfect, especially when it comes to attendance.
 After all, children do get sick or may need to miss school for a number of reasons.
 We know missing more than 10% puts children in academic danger.
 We don’t want our children missing 20 days, so what’s a realistic number?
 Consider striving for less than five absences per year as hitting the mark of excellence!

-— In the 2018-2019 school year, a total of 82 elementary schools in Sarasota, Manatee, Charlotte, and DeSoto counties created posters with the message “Every Day Counts.”
+— In the 2018-2019 school year, a total of 82 elementary schools in Charlotte, DeSoto, Manatee, and Sarasota counties created posters with the message “Every Day Counts.”

 — 49,911 students participated.